 Once you see the correct payments and deposits coming in and out of the new combined account, then you could start to close your old accounts.
 This might involve a trip to a branch in person, and if there is anything left in your old account, the bank will issue you a check or cash payment for the remainder.

 Whether you decide to combine bank accounts, keep them separate, or something in between, it’s important to choose an account that meets your needs.
-SoFi Money is a cash management account with no account fees (subject to change).
+SoFi offers a checking and savings account with no account fees (subject to change).

 You can save, spend, and earn all in one place.
-Plus, joint accounts are now available on SoFi Money.
+Plus, joint accounts are now available with SoFi Checking and Savings.
 You can simply add a joint account holder online with just a few clicks.
 Easy.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.